Kinchega National Park

 Park entry fees:

 $8 per vehicle per day.
-The park has a pay and display envelope payment system - please bring correct coins.Buy a pass
+The park has a pay and display envelope payment system - please bring correct coins.Buy annual pass

 Broken Hill office